KILTprotocol/docs/docs/concepts/02_Credentials/03_claiming.md

 In KILT, claims are based on claim types (CTypes).
 A claimer can either create a new CType or, when KILT is established and standard CTypes are available, may use an existing CType when creating their claim.

-## CTypes

-CTypes are data types specific to KILT that define the structure of a claim (e.g., the data model for your claim).
-They are based on JSON Schema, a standard used to annotate and validate JSON documents.
-The schema defines which properties exist and what their type should be, e.g., a string, a number, an object, etc.

-For more information, refer to our [CType section](./ctypes)

 ## Create your Claim from a CType

 Once you have a CType, you only need to fill it with content to create your claim, i.e. supply the values for all fields of the CType.